 Sun-dried Tomato CarbonaraPrint Recipe Pin Recipe

-- 2 eggs beaten
+- 2 large eggs lightly beaten

-- ¾ cup freshly grated Parmesan cheese. divided
+- ¾ cup freshly grated Parmesan cheese divided

-- A small handful of Fresh basil leaves 10-15 leaves
+- ½ ounce fresh basil leaves about large 10-15 leaves

 - Freshly ground pepper and kosher salt

-- Fresh basil leaves to garnish
+- Additional fresh basil leaves to garnish

 - Chiffonade the basil.
+Set aside.